 What can I do for my child’s oral health?

 Taking your child to the dentist at an early age is the best way to prevent oral health problems.
-A trip to the dentist also can educate you on how to properly care for your child’s teeth and to identify his or her dental needs.
+An Infant Oral Exam can also educate you on how to properly care for your child’s teeth and to identify his or her dental needs.
 Early visits will help to familiarize your child with the dental office, too, which helps to reduce anxiety and fear, and make visits more stress-free in the future.

 Can tooth decay affect infants?

 Yes.
 Tooth decay in infants and young children most often occurs in the upper front teeth.
 This decay, commonly referred to as “baby bottle tooth decay,” is caused by prolonged exposure of a child’s teeth to liquids containing sugars.
 Your dentist can tell you more about what you can do to help prevent the development of this condition.

 When should my child first see a dentist?

 The ideal time is six months after your child’s first (primary) teeth erupt or by the child’s first birthday.
 This time frame is the perfect opportunity for the dentist to carefully examine the development of your child’s mouth.
 Your dentist may even provide or recommend special preventive care to thwart oral health problems.